Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 - Want bold, long-lasting waterline definition.

-- Need a nude brightener (Walk of Shame) that doesn’t vanish in an hour.
+- Need a nude brightener that won’t disappear in an hour.

-- Wear contacts and want a formula that doesn’t flake.
+- Wear contacts and want a formula that’s less likely to flake.

 - Prefer matte (no shimmer) near the waterline.